bblfish/SolidCtrlApp/wallet/shared/src/main/scala/net/bblfish/web/README.md

 It also means we could use the actor hierarchy for working with the caches too.

+The advantage is also that as the search walks through the tree hierarchy it will find the closest default ACL it knows about.
+The further it gets to the resource the more precise it's knowledge of the default acl will become (if it has one).

 ## Using  Key-Value DBs

 [Mules](https://github.com/davenverse/mules) is a Scala library that abstracts over